loorisr/tinyllm-proxy/README.md

 Simple alternative to [LiteLLM Proxy](https://docs.litellm.ai/docs/simple_proxy).
 151 Mo vs 1.8 Go

-Forward requests of `/chat/completions` and `/v1/chat/completions` to the
+Forward requests of `/chat/completions` and `/v1/chat/completions` to the desired model.

+It centralizes the API key and can use the model names your want.

 ## Usage

-Configure `models.yaml` with the list of models/API endpoint/keys.
-When receiving a request with model `reasoning`
+Configure `models.yaml` with the list of your models/API endpoint/API keys.

-With the following example, it will forward the request to `gemini-2.0-flash-thinking-exp-01-21`
+With the following example, when receiving a request with model `reasoning`, it will forward the request to `gemini-2.0-flash-thinking-exp-01-21`

 ````yaml
 mistral-small-latest: